The Benefits of Acoustic Ceilings in Healthcare Facility

 Posted by Best Access Doors on 19th Jan 2022

 Ideal acoustic conditions are fundamental to the quality and excellence of healthcare facilities.
-External noise dangerously contributes to increased blood pressure, heart and respiration rates and causes cognitive impairment and sleep disturbance.
+External noise dangerously contributes to increased blood pressure, heart rate, and respiration rate.
+It also causes cognitive impairment and sleep disturbance.

 Patients require a quiet space to rest and recover.
-Healthcare workers undertake stimulating activities and therapeutic sessions since the unnecessary noise can interfere with their concentration and the quality of the diagnosis.
+Meanwhile, healthcare workers need proper acoustic conditions to perform therapeutic tasks and diagnostic activities without disruption, as unnecessary noise can interfere with their concentration and the quality of the diagnosis.

-Guidelines surrounding the acceptable decibel levels in hospitals and healthcare facilities include regulations from the Environmental Protection Agency (EPA) with a maximum noise level of 40 dB(A) in hospitals and the World Health Organization (WHO) that recommended maximum levels of 30 to 40 dB(A) specifically for the patients’ rooms.
+Guidelines surrounding acceptable decibel levels in hospitals and healthcare facilities include Environmental Protection Agency (EPA) and the World Health Organization (WHO) regulations.
+For hospitals, the EPA sets a maximum noise level of 40 dB(A), while the WHO advises that noise in patients' rooms not exceed 30 to 40 dB(A).

-However, a series of tests conducted in various hospitals in the US showed exceedingly high decibel levels, with some peaking at 85 dB(A).
-These results remained accurate regardless of the type of hospital or facility assessed, stipulating that acoustical issues continue in all kinds of medical facilities and that acoustic solutions to these issues are widely acceptable.
+However, a series of tests conducted in various hospitals across the US showed exceedingly high decibel levels, with some peaking at 85 dB(A).
+These results were consistent across various types of hospitals and facilities, indicating that auditory issues persist in all medical settings and that acoustic solutions are broadly necessary.

-Acoustically efficient hospitals must incorporate reverberation control systems as a primary consideration.
+To address these challenges, hospitals designed for optimal acoustic efficiency must prioritize reverberation control systems.
 A good auditory design should have the ability to:

 • Improve patient comfort, privacy, and dignity